minhhung96966/AWS-DVA-C02/README.md

 - Unlimited number of Objects
 - Name is globally unique
 - All objects are stored within the bucket at the same level.
+- 100 soft limit, 1000 hard per account (submit a request), so that we shouldn't use 1 bucket per user, we should use 1 bucket and prefixes instead.

 If the objects name starts with a slash such as `/old/Koala1.jpg` the UI will present this as a folder.
 In actuality this is not true, there are no folders.

+Objects and buckets are private by default, if we unselect "Block all public access" option when creating bucket, that means, objects and bucket can be public, but it is still private.
+We cannot open object normally.
+We have to click on Open button it will open that object in a browser with token.

 ### 1.2.7.
 CloudFormation Basics